blender-nlp/MuMuQA/README.md

 - `voa_example_id`: VOA Corpus example ID
 - `voa_image_id`: Image ID within VOA corpus

+### Pre-processed IE outputs

+We will be releasing the multi-modal grounding and text IE outputs shortly.

+### Baselines

+We will be releasing the code for the baselines shortly.

 ### Eval

 The output predictions need to be dictionary with the `Example ID` as the key and the answer string as the value.
 We use a SQuAD-style string F1 metric for evaluation.